 - Carving pumpkin (usually sold in supermarkets in the weeks before Halloween)

-- Ladybeetle template (download from the Additional Info area on the top right hand side)
+- Ladybeetle template (download from the Additional Info at the bottom of the page)

 - Tealight candle

 - Narrow hack saw or coping saw blade

 - Dessert spoon